tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 ### Path Finder

 The path finder optained by the model factory allowes to calculate the shortest path between two points in the region.
-The default implementation uses A* with euclidean distance.
+The default implementation uses A* with manhattan distance.
+It also supports the teleport component by adding the target position to the list of possible neighbors.

 ### Point